anno-mods/vscode-anno-modding-tools/README.md

 ## Requirements

 Some features like .fc conversion rely on external applications that run only on Windows.
-Native functions like outlines, highlighting work with WSL as well though.
+Native functions like outlines, highlighting work with Linux/WSL as well though.

-## Known Issues

-I'm currently in a trying out phase of development.
-There are quite a few things that may be quirky or break easily.

 ## Credits